Non - place

 visual essay (library from around the world)

-'Non-places', in virtue of their nature, are places of our absence, places without direction and boundaries; by adding physical coordinates to them, we risk to lose their enchanting purity and the impossibility of being inherent with them; at the same time, they are a buildup of innumerable number of spaces generated by personal experience of their immediate visitors
+Non-places, in virtue of their nature, are places of our absence, places without direction and boundaries; by adding physical coordinates to them, we risk losing their enchanting purity and the impossibility of being inherent with them; at the same time, they are a buildup of innumerable number of spaces generated by personal experience of their immediate visitors

 Creating a guide book, I wanted to create something like a garden where every element is a symbol, not an illustration; depending on the aspect, every person receives the information he/she wants.
 Answering the questions that have no answers in the book, the reader ceases to be an observer but gets into the moment of mundane relocation.
 It is like a character whose voice you hear at the moment of audio-relocation.